PLA10_11: Design phase #1: FSM, #2: LCD, #3: TMR2 |

-You will continue solving projects adapting the ideas on FSM and dedicated processors to the microcontroller PIC18F46K22.
-Complete only the the design phase #1 that includes an external CLK signal handled by interrupt.
-And then, only when phase #1 is fully operational, add the new project features stated in design phase #2 on using an LCD to represent messages.
+You will continue solving projects adapting the ideas on FSM and dedicated processors to the µC PIC18F46K22.
+Firstly, complete the design phase #1 that includes an external CLK signal handled by interrupt.
+Secondly, and only when phase #1 is fully operational, add the new project features stated in design phase #2 on using an LCD to represent messages.
 Finally, repeat the same procedure for the next design phase #3 on replacing the functionality of the external CLK by an internal timer/counter peripheral TMR2.

 This group submission at Atenea includes the report in a PDF file, the zipped project, a 10 min. max video presentation and also your self-assessment.
 Use the options indicated by your instructor.
 Follow this rubric for writing reports.